morakah-hub/cnc-router-umass-aero/README.md

 ```
 images/     CAD screenshots, machine photos
-drawings/   parametric drawing sheets + the Python that generates them
+design/     drawing sheets, the Python that generates them, and the BOM
-bom/        Rev 4a bill of materials
 ```

 The CAD lives in Onshape rather than as exports in this repo.
 Link above.